bolcom/serenade/README.md

 ```

 ### Configure Serenade to use the hyperparameter values <a name="update-config"></a>
-We now update the configuration file `Default.toml` to use the hyperparameter values and set the training_data_path with the location of the ```train.txt```.
+We now update the configuration file `example.toml` to use the hyperparameter values and set the training_data_path with the location of the ```train.txt```.
-This is an example of the full configuration file
+This is the content of the example configuration file
 ```
 config_type = "toml"